-HH-60 PAVE HAWK Personnel recovery/medium lift
+HH-60 PAVE HAWK

+Personnel recovery/medium lift

 Brief: The HH-60G Pave Hawk is an armed, all-weather day/night CSAR helicopter derived from the UH-60 Black Hawk.
 Additional missions include casualty/medical evacuation, disaster and humanitarian response, firefighting, and combat/utility support.
-The HH-60G is equipped with advanced INS/GPS/Doppler navigation systems, SATCOM, and secure/anti-jam communications, and personnel locating system (PLS) that aids location of a survivor's radio.
+The HH-60G is equipped with advanced INS/GPS/Doppler navigation systems, SATCOM, and secure/ antijam communications, and personnel locating system (PLS) that aids location of a survivor's radio.
 It includes automatic flight control, NVG lighting, FLIR, an engine/rotor blade anti-ice system, in-flight refueling probe, additional fuel tanks, and an integral rescue hoist.
 Combat enhancements include a full, self-defensive suite and two miniguns (or .50-caliber guns).
 Major upgrades include Block 162, which encompasses Avionics Communications Suite Upgrade and replaces obsolete systems with color weather radar, improved TACAN, new RWR, auto direction finding, and digital intercoms.
 HH-60U are modified UH-60Ms operated by AFMC for testing and support.
 USAF initially pursued new-build UH-60Ms as loss replacements for the HH-60G, ultimately modifying Army surplus UH-60Ls instead.
 The first of 21 UH-60L combat loss replacements was delivered in 2016 with the final aircraft entering service in 2022.
 Ongoing mods include color cockpit displays, Mode 5 IFF, loss-replacement mission systems, and defensive system support.
-Davis-Monthan's 55th Rescue Squadron completed its final HH-60G deployment in October 2022, ahead of transition to the next-generation HH-60W.
-USAF retired the first 34 airframes in 2022 year and intends to completely recapitalize the fleet with the HH-60W by FY26.
+USAF plans to fully replace the Pave Hawk fleet with new-build HH-60W by 2026 and began retirements in 2022, with plans to cut 37 airframes in 2024.
+ACC inactivated the 66th Rescue Squadron at Nellis with the retirement of its HH-60Gs on June 1, 2023, and Kadena's 33 Rescue Squadron began transition to the HH-60W in February 2024.